William Millican Randolph: Wrecks a Fokker

 The Associated Press carried this wire report on 19 April 1920: "MODESTO, April 19. - Lieutenant W. M. Randolph of Rockwell Field, driving his German Fokker plane W-7 [probably a Fokker D.VII] from Rockwell Field to the aeronautical show at San Francisco, wrecked the plane here this afternoon when he attempted to make a landing at the edge of the aviation field.
 The under part of the machine was completely torn away, but the pilot escaped without injury.
 His engine was stopped when he attempted to alight, and when the wheels struck a ditch he was unable to get the engine started in time to take the air again, and the Fokker, making a leap of about 50 feet, turned turtle and was put out of commission.
 The dismantled machine will be shipped to San Francisco."

 Death

 On 17 February 1928, Capt.
 Randolph was killed in the crash of a Curtiss AT-4 Hawk, 27–220, three miles NW of Gorman, Texas, after takeoff from Gorman Field.
 In September 1929, the Army Air Corps named its field north of San Antonio, Texas, Randolph Field for the Austin, Texas, native.
 Randolph was interred at Fort Sam Houston, Texas.

 The Air Corps News Letter published this report on 31 March 1928:

+Randolph's sons

+Both of Randolph's sons also died piloting aircraft.
+William Read Randolph was killed in March 1941 in Texas when his private plane hit a guy wire above a highway.
+Lt.
+Benjamin D. Randolph was killed June 3, 1944, on a bombing mission over France.
+He was posthumously awarded the Air Medal and Oak Leaf Cluster.